 Vinícius de Moraes

 This week, we’re highlighting a jazz adjacent music genre, the Bossa nova, which was born in Brazil in the late 1950’s and early 1960’s.
 Unlike the samba, a music and dance genre that had become a symbol of Brazil in the early 20th century, the Bossa nova offered a slower tempo and a slightly simplified bass line.
-Part of the charm and allure of the Bossa nova was because of these slower tempos, paired with seductive melodies and some of the most unique harmonic changes that have ever been created in popular music.
+Part of the charm and allure of the Bossa nova came from these slower tempos, paired with seductive melodies and some of the most unique harmonic changes ever created in popular music.
 For these reasons, as well as its immense and immediate popularity across the globe, the Bossa nova became the music of choice for the Muzak company, piping this genre into shopping centers, dentist offices, and the like.
 Key figures who helped bring this modern sound to the world included João Gilberto, Antônio Carlos Jobim, and Vinícius de Moraes.